zenecture/neuroflow/README.md

 This gives a fully connected `DenseNetwork` under the `SquaredMeanError` loss function.
 The weights are initialized randomly in range (-1, 1) by `WeightProvider`.
-We have pre-defined activators, so we can place a softly firing `Sigmoid` on the cells.
+We have pre-defined activators, so let us place a softly firing `Sigmoid` on the cells.

 In NeuroFlow, a full model is expressed as a linear `Layout` graph and a `Settings` instance.
 The layout is implemented as a heterogenous list, allowing compile-time checks for valid compositions.
 For instance,